Constrained Generalized Delaunay Graphs Are Plane Spanners: Abstract

 \section{Abstract}

 We look at generalized Delaunay graphs in the constrained setting by introducing line segments which the edges of the graph are not allowed to cross.
-Given an arbitrary \circle $C$, a constrained Delaunay graph is constructed by adding an edge between two vertices $p$ and $q$ if and only if there exists a homothet of $C$ with $p$ and $q$ on its boundary that does not contain any other vertices visible to $p$ and~$q$.
-We show that, regardless of the \circle $C$ used to construct the constrained Delaunay graph, there exists a constant $t$ (that depends on~$C$) such that it is a plane $t$-spanner.
-Furthermore, we reduce the upper bound on the spanning ratio for the special case where the empty \circle is an arbitrary rectangle to $\sqrt{2} \cdot \left( 2 l/s + 1 \right)$, where $l$ and $s$ are the length of the long and short side of the rectangle.
+Given an arbitrary convex shape $C$, a constrained Delaunay graph is constructed by adding an edge between two vertices $p$ and $q$ if and only if there exists a homothet of $C$ with $p$ and $q$ on its boundary that does not contain any other vertices visible to $p$ and~$q$.
+We show that, regardless of the convex shape $C$ used to construct the constrained Delaunay graph, there exists a constant $t$ (that depends on~$C$) such that it is a plane $t$-spanner of the visibility graph.
+Furthermore, we reduce the upper bound on the spanning ratio for the special case where the empty convex shape is an arbitrary rectangle to $\sqrt{2} \cdot \left( 2 l/s + 1 \right)$, where $l$ and $s$ are the length of the long and short side of the rectangle.